Are Tangerine Investment Funds any good?

 XIN – tracks the MSCI EAFE Index (MER: 0.49%)

-If we take a weighted average of these ETFs the effective MER comes out to 0.19%.
-That's a 0.88% improvement from Tangerine's investment fund.
+If we take a weighted average of these ETFs, the effective MER comes out to 0.22%.
+That’s a 0.85% improvement compared to the Tangerine Investment Funds!

-In this hypothetical scenario a 0.88% reduction in fees increased your return by 28%.
+In this hypothetical scenario, a 0.85% reduction in fees increased returns by 27%.

 So how do I buy these ETFs?

-Once you have a brokerage account you can replicate Tangerine's INI220 investment fund by using 40% of your capital to buy XBB, 20% to buy XIU, 20% to buy XSP, and 20% to buy XIN.
-In this way to can replicate the same fund for a cheaper price.
+Once you have a brokerage account, you can replicate Tangerine’s INI230 investment fund by using 25% of your capital to buy XBB, 25% to buy XIU, 25% to buy XUS, and 25% to buy XIN.

 Other things to consider